Air of Authority - A History of RAF Organisation

 It was planned to reform the unit as No 5 (Coastal) OTU, within No 17 Group at Turnberry to train Beaufort crews, but due to the failure to complete the airfield on time the unit actually reformed at Chivenor on 1 August 1941, taking over the Beauforts from No 3 (C) OTU.
 As well as Beauforts, the OTU also used Ansons and Oxfords.
 Between 3 - 16 May 1942, the unit moved to its intended location of Turnberry, where Hampdens were added to the unit's inventory.

-The unit moved again on 29 December 1942, this time to Long Kesh in Northern Ireland, using Maghaberry as a satellite from February to September 1943.
+The unit moved again, except for the Torpedo Training Section, on 29 December 1942, this time to Long Kesh in Northern Ireland, using Maghaberry as a satellite from February to September 1943.
 During 1943 a number of changes took place, In February, No 3 (Anson) Preliminary Training Flight was transferred to No 10 Radio School and by November, Beaufort training was being cut back due to successes in the Mediterranean and Hampdens were replaced by Venturas with Hudsons being transferred from No 1 (C) OTU.
 Early in February 1944 the unit moved back to Turnberry and in April took over No 1 Torpedo Training Unit and Beaufighters began to replace the Beauforts.
-In May 1944 the ASR Training Unit was absorbed from Thornaby and the unit was now operating Beaufighters, Venturas, Hudsons, Warwicks, Oxfords and Martinets.
+On 15 May 1944 the ASR Training Unit was absorbed from Thornaby and the unit was now operating Beaufighters, Venturas, Hudsons, Warwicks, Oxfords and Martinets.
 By the time it disbanded on 1 August 1945, it had also added Wellingtons and a Spitfire and when it closed the Warwick commitment was transferred to No 6 (C) OTU.

 Officers Commanding: -